SBit-Project/sbit.dev/docs/Smart-Contract/Blockchain-API/inspect-raw-tx.md

 The `gettransaction` command presents the transaction data in a more human friendly form.
 We can see the underlying bitcoin data structure by decoding the raw data of a transaction.

-This data structure is key to understanding how the SBit ledger works.
+This data structure is key to understanding how the Sbit ledger works.

 The `hex` property returned previously is the raw transaction data.
 Or we could also look it up with `getrawtransaction`: